 Eight organisations from seven countries with different experience and knowledge and different areas of interest make a strong partnership on the subject.
 Following organisations take part:

-Denmark, Poland, Austria, United Kingdom, Slovenia, Letland and the Netherlands
+Denmark (Interfolk), Denmark (KSD), Poland, Austria, United Kingdom, Slovenia, Latvia and the Netherlands

 DENMARK – INTERFOLK

 Interfolk, Institute for Civil Society is a Danish non-profit association and private research institute, founded in 2008.
 Interfolk is member of DANFØ – the Baltic Sea NGO Network, Denmark; BNAL – the Baltic Network for Adult Learning ; AMATEO, the European network for Amateur Arts; and IPCP – the International Platform for Citizen Participation.

 The overall aim is to promote humanistic and democratic learning capacities in a civil society context.
 The main objectives are